security-notes/infobyte-faraday-wiki/Vulnerabilities-Database.md

 Faraday comes with its own [CWE](https://cwe.mitre.org/) Vulnerabilities DB for you to use.
 This is a simple **CSV** made using open source proyects based in the **CWE standard** and allows you to create vulnerabilities without worrying about finding references, description, etc.

+You prefer a video about this feature?
+[Vulnerability Database](https://www.youtube.com/watch?v=o5uSS6yzvCo)
 #Creating CSV and Uploading to CouchDB

 Faraday have a CSV of the original Mitre proyect, if you want import to Faraday this, jump to execution of pushCWE.py